Flu Shots Are Nothing To Sneeze At

 I do want to point out an observation.
 First, it's insane that American society has split into pro-science and anti-science factions.
 Science is science and it should be embraced by all.
 Second, there's a bit of hypocrisy within the pro-science section.
 The pro-science crowd are the ones who say "no duh, climate change is real" as they look down at those doubting the strength of the evidence.
 They're quick to reference the overwhelmingly large, almost mountainous piles of research and data we have that shows that our world is undergoing radical climate change at alarming rates AND that humans are a big part of the blame.

 There’s a blog that made a great point I hadn’t considered about this unnecessary battle.
-They’ve found that the perception of scientific consensus is a gateway belief.
+The perception of scientific consensus is a gateway belief.
 If you believe in and trust the experts, you are more likely to believe in the topic, and it will positively affect your attitude towards social policy around the topic.
 Read what they say about this:

 “That’s why those who oppose taking action to curb climate change have engaged in a misinformation campaign to deny the existence of expert consensus.”